ayalbark/mdef/docs/deliverables/living-with-your-own-ideas-oct30.md

 ![Heba & Lo ](../images/HebaLo.JPG)

 Also, for the entire observational period, I realized that I was always within a few feet of her.
 Some other detectives' strategies were to follow at a distance.
 The second Heba put on the roll of tape I walked up to her and was stuck for the whole session.
 Even after the exercise was over I ended up moving from my previous seat to sit next to her for the rest of the day.

+I think that the tape was purely aesthetic.
+She never used it once to tape anything.
+Instead, it was a symbol of how she wanted to be observed: as someone who sticks with things and brings others close to her.